An Intentional Life Review

 The introduction starts: “Do you ever ache for more?”

 Yes!
-Of course we do.
+Of course, we do.
 We want what she has, or at least what social media tells us she does.
 The noise from the era we live in is so great that sometimes we can’t even hear our inner desires.
-We have learned to tune out the still, small voice that echo the desires of our Creator, the dreams that God has placed in our hearts.
+We have learned to tune out the still, small voice that echoes the desires of our Creator, the dreams that God has placed in our hearts.

-An Intentional Life is divided up into three parts: Passion, Purpose and Presence.
-As you would expect, each section goes into detail about how each of the three Ps tie into intentional living.
+An Intentional Life is divided up into three parts: Passion, Purpose, and Presence.
+As you would expect, each section goes into detail about how each of the three Ps ties into intentional living.
 Karen invites us to change the way we think about our calling.